denver-edwards/jlpt/README.md

     <img src="https://img.shields.io/npm/v/jlpt.svg" alt="NPM package" />
   </a>
 </div>

 ### About

-JLPT vocabulary from N5 to N1
+A simple NPM library that can return the vocabulary words using to practice for the JLPT (Japanese-Language Proficiency Test) from N5 to N1.

 ### Usage